Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Exploration vs. Exploitation

+We now apply the heuristic adaptive-survey strategies discussed above to simulated CMB-polarization maps.
+As detailed below, each ``step'' will be a short-duration measurement of the polarization on one of $n_p$ patches of sky available to observe.
+It is assumed that the data from this short-duration experiment is analyzed under the null hypothesis of no gravitational waves ($r=0$) to obtain an estimate (albeit very rough) of the dust amplitude in that patch.
+The ``reward'' from that ``pull'' is then the dust amplitude inferred from that measurement multiplied by $-1$ (so that subsequent measurements are steered toward {\it lower} dust amplitudes).
+The chosen algorithm then uses whatever information it has collected from measurements done so far on dust amplitudes to decide which patch to observe next.
+At no point does the algorithm make use of any prior information about $A_p$, nor does it make any use of the error estimates in Eq.~(\ref{eqn:sigmaprone}) for $r$.

-In order to simulate a B-mode bandit strategy, we do the following: \begin{itemize} \item Use the fiducial experimental parameters in Table~\ref{table:exppars} to set the parameters $w^{-1}$, $f_{\rm sky}$, and $\sigma_b$. \item Apply an upper cutoff in amplitude to the desired-size patches in the South Pole region FGPol template to remain with a certain percentage of lowest-noise patches, representing our prior knowledge regarding the target area, either from the noise templates themselves or from other surveys.
-As mentioned above, for all experiments we limit our sample to patches with PED amplitudes below the $67$th percentile. \item Randomly draw a set of $n_p$ dust amplitudes from the remaining patches. \item Choose the time-step size, typically a few observation days. \item Use Eq.~(\ref{eq:estimatorerror}) to calculate the ``1-sigma'' error $\sigma_p$ in our estimate of the amplitude in each patch within a single time step (corresponding to the width of the likelihood functions in Fig.~\ref{fig:likelihoods}). \item Retrieve the reward $V$ from the patch $p$ chosen at a given time step through a random draw from a normal distribution $V= -{\rm min}(0,\mathcal{N}(A_p,\sigma_p))$.
-Notice that in order for the methods to converge onto lower-noise patches, we multiply the measured PED amplitude by $-1$ to get the reward. \item Update our action-value estimate of the chosen patch $p$ according to the reward. \item Calculate the figure-of-merit (the smallest detectable tensor-to-scalar ratio at ``1-sigma'') at each time $T^i$ by plugging in the observation times spent so far on each patch $t^i_p$ (where $\sum\limits_{p=1}^{n_p}t^i_p=T^i$) and the (known) dust amplitudes $A_p$ into Eq.~(\ref{eq:r}). \item Calculate the regret, measured by the difference in the noise amplitude between the chosen patch and the lowest-noise patch and update the total regret. \item Decide which patch to observe at the next time step according to the strategy and keep going until the total observation time is exhausted. \end{itemize}
+In more detail, to test the adaptive strategies, we first simulate an observed sky as follows: We first apply an upper cutoff in amplitude to the desired-size patches in the South Pole region FGPol template to remain with a certain percentage of lowest-noise patches, representing our prior knowledge regarding the target area, either from the noise templates themselves or from other surveys.
+As mentioned above, for all experiments we limit our sample to patches with PED amplitudes below the $67$th percentile.
+We then randomly draw a subset of $n_p$ dust amplitudes from the truncated sample.
+These are drawn at the onset of each simulation and then kept fixed.

+Meanwhile, we choose the time-step size, $t_{\rm step}$, typically a few observation days.
+We also use the fiducial experimental parameters in Table~\ref{table:exppars} to set the parameters $s$, $T$, $f_{\rm sky}$, and $\sigma_b$.
+We then use Eq.~(\ref{eq:estimatorerror}) to calculate the ``1-sigma'' error $\sigma^{\widehat{A}}$ with which the chosen experiment can measure the dust amplitude of a patch in a single time step.
+(This $\sigma^{\widehat{A}}$ corresponds to the width of the likelihood functions in Fig.~\ref{fig:likelihoods}).

+Finally, we apply the strategies to the simulated sky to allocate the amount of time spent on each patch.
+At each time step $i$, we do the following: